-The Canon EOS 760D (called Canon T6s in some regions) and the Canon EOS M5 are two digital cameras that were revealed to the public, respectively, in February 2015 and September 2016.
+The Canon EOS 760D (called Canon T6s in some regions) and the Canon EOS M5 are two digital cameras that were officially introduced, respectively, in February 2015 and September 2016.
 The 760D is a DSLR, while the M5 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 24 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-The side-by-side display below illustrates the physical size and weight of the Canon 760D and the Canon M5.
+The physical size and weight of the Canon 760D and the Canon M5 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 760D – represents the basis for the calculations across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 760D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M5 is notably smaller (23 percent) than the Canon 760D.
 Moreover, the M5 is markedly lighter (24 percent) than the 760D.
 In this context, it is worth noting that neither the 760D nor the M5 are weather-sealed.